-Prior fise cal year From April 1, 2004 To March 31, 2005 Current fiscal year r (From April 1, 2005 To March 31, 2006)
+Prior fise cal year From April 1, 2004 To March 31, 2005 Current fiscal year From April 1, 2005 To March 31, 2006

-and June 15, 2005, the Company is .
-The terms and conditions of t rized as follows:
+and June 15, 2005, the Company issued.
+The terms and conditions of these rized as follows:

-1 1
+1

 Name 43rd unsecured bonds

 Principal ¥50,000 million

 Interest rate 0.400% per annum

 Issue price ¥99.99 for a par value of ¥100

 Maturity June 20, 2008

 Maturity date June 2, 2005

-Use of proceeds For the payment of unfunded obligations under the retiremed benefit plans (Note) ent
+Use of proceeds For the payment of unfunded obligations under the retirement benefit plans (Note)

-2
+2 ochene pians (1vote)

-Name 44th unsecured bonds -]
+Name 44th unsecured bonds

 Principal ¥128,000 million

-Interest rate 0.710% per annum ---------------------------------------
+Interest rate 0.710% per annum

 Issue price ¥99.96 for a par value of ¥100

 Maturity June 21, 2010

 Maturity date June 2, 2005

-Use of proceeds For the payment of unfunded obligations under the retirement benefit plans (Note) ent
+Use of proceeds For the payment of unfunded obligations under the retirement benefit plans (Note)

 3

 Name 45th unsecured bonds

 Principal ¥50,000 million

 Interest rate 0.620% per annum

 Issue price At par

 Maturity October 15, 2009

-Maturity date June 15, 2005 ---------------------------------------
+Maturity date June 15, 2005

-Use of proceeds For the payment of unfunded obligations under retirement benefit plans ( Note )
+Use of proceeds For the payment of unfunded obligations under retirement benefit plans (Note)

-plan to modify 2005 and to im defined contril Company and o to eliminate t tax-qualified re of ensuring th plans, achievin and certain consolidated subsidie their retirement benefit plans in aplement new defined benefit plans bution plans.
-In this connection, certain consolidated subsidiaries in the unfunded obligations under etirement benefit plans for the pur- he sound financial position of the stable retirement benefit plans, dministration costs relating to the p July and the tend their pose hese and
+plan to modify 2005 and to im defined contril Company and to eliminate t tax-qualified re of ensuring th plans, achieving and certain consolidated subsidiaries their retirement benefit plans in July uplement new defined benefit plans and bution plans.
+In this connection, the certain consolidated subsidiaries intend the unfunded obligations under their etirement benefit plans for the purpose the sound financial position of these ag stable retirement benefit plans, and diministration costs relating to the plans.

-(5) Consolidated supplemental schedules
+5 Consolidated supplemental schedules